If you live with performance anxiety, taking a test can be overwhelming. But test anxiety can be managed and these tips may help.

-Some gentle breathing exercises or quietly counting down to ease your mind can relax your body and calm your mind so that you can turn your focus back to your test.
+Some gentle deep breathing exercises, grounding techniques, or quietly counting down to ease your mind can relax your body and calm your mind so that you can turn your focus back to your test.

 It can be nerve-wracking when others around you are finishing their tests before you do.
 But it’s important to remember: Test-taking isn’t a race.
 There are no winners or losers, and every person will get through the test in their own time.